xaur/decred-news/journal/_template.md

 * {}

-{applications of Decred blockchain}
+{applications of Decred blockchain and related projects: Politeia, atomicswap}

 {investment adoption}

-## Marketing
+## Outreach

+{overview of outreach/communications/marketing activity for past month and any short-term plans}

 Targeted advertising report for {month} was posted by @{}. {short recap}.
 Read more [here]({link}).

-{overview of marketing activity for month and any short-term plans}

 ## Events